 Starting a business can be an extremely exciting prospect, particularly when you’re looking to build your own empire that will keep your family financially secure for generations to come.
 The problem is, that many start-ups struggle financially because they don’t build a good financial foundation for that business.

-In order to successfully finance your business, it’s essential to know a realistic budget and what financing options are open to you.
+Whether you are looking at how to start a senior care franchise, a retail store, or another business entirely, in order to successfully finance your business, it’s essential to know a realistic budget and what financing options are open to you.
 As this will help you make the best choices to make your business a success:

 Know Your Budget

 Before you decide to start a business, it’s incredibly important that you first develop a budget plan for that business.
 This plan should take into account any start-up or capital costs you might have, such as equipment or training, as well as the costs you’ll incur for running your business, including rent and electric bills.
 You should also include your forecasts for your sales and where your cash position will be at the end of every month.